What Is A Follower Chart (从格) And How Is It Different?

 Different Types Of Follower Charts

-The English realm of BaZi doesn’t really go too much into this.
-Probably because it’s going to cause too much confusion which isn’t going to be good for business.
+The English realm of BaZi doesn’t really discuss this much.
+This is probably because it would cause too much confusion, which isn’t good for business.

-I noticed that people who study BaZi in English only only recognize Follower Charts as those with extremely weak Daymasters.
-Strictly speaking, there are different kinds of Follower charts and the Chinese classics break it down a lot better.
-The is a Follower chart for extremely weak Daymasters, but there is also one for extremely strong Daymasters too which is is different from your Vibrant charts.
+I noticed that people who study BaZi in English only recognize Follower Charts as those with extremely weak Daymasters.
+Strictly speaking, there are different kinds of Follower charts, and the Chinese classics break them down a lot better.
+There is a Follower chart for extremely weak Daymasters, but there is also one for extremely strong Daymasters, which is different from your Vibrant charts.

 Yes, you read that right.
 Strong Follower charts are not the same as Vibrant charts.
 There’s a lot more to special BaZi chart structures than people realize.

-Chart structures are just a way of describing a state of the chart and it does not inherently have any meaning on its own.
-For example, if someone had a Follower Chart and also a Direct Wealth chart in his or her BaZi, it doesn’t mean this person has two different personalities or characters.
-A lot of BaZi courses out there like to throw labels on chart structures and use it to deduce other people’s characters.
+Chart structures are just a way of describing the state of the chart, and they do not inherently have any meaning on their own.
+For example, if someone has a Follower Chart and what also falls under a Direct Wealth chart structure, it doesn’t mean they have two different personalities or characters.
+Many BaZi courses like to throw labels on chart structures and use them to deduce other people’s characters.
 It’s not wrong per se, but it’s definitely not a good way to start learning BaZi.

-I’ve recently came across a really rare chart which falls under a Follower chart, and at the same time has a Direct Wealth chart structure too.
+I recently came across a really rare chart that falls under a Follower chart and has a Direct Wealth chart structure, too.

 Picture Picture

 There is no doubt that this is a Follower Chart as there is no single supporting element for the Daymaster.
-There is no Metal nor Water appearing at all.
+No Metal or Water is appearing at all.
 I don’t come across such charts often.
-I know it means nothing to most people, but it immediately stands out as someone who is extremely blessed and she is born into a very well to do family.
-Of course, no one’s life is perfect and if I wanted to point out certain flaws I definitely can, but the natal chart quality of this person is one of the better ones I’ve seen be it using BaZi or Zi Wei Dou Shu.
+I know it means nothing to most people, but it immediately stands out as someone extremely blessed, and she is born into a very well-to-do family.
+Of course, no one’s life is perfect, and if I wanted to point out certain flaws, I definitely can, but the natal chart quality of this person is one of the better ones I’ve seen, be it using BaZi or Zi Wei Dou Shu.

 Let me break it down into point form to make it less confusing for everyone: